 - ½ small yellow onion, sliced

 - 1 cup shiitake mushrooms, stemmed and sliced (optional)

 - 3 to 4 kale leaves, with stems, thinly sliced

 - 1 lime, sliced into wedges

 - Preheat the oven to 425°F and line a baking sheet with parchment paper.
 Slice the squash in half lengthwise, scoop out the seeds and slice into ½-inch segments.
-Toss the squash slices with a drizzle of olive oil, pinches of salt and pepper, and roast until tender and golden brown, about 30 minutes.
+Toss the squash slices with a drizzle of olive oil and pinches of salt and pepper and roast until tender and golden brown, about 30 minutes.

 - Heat 1 tablespoon of olive oil in a medium skillet over medium heat.
-Add the onion slices, a pinch of salt and pepper, and cook until soft and browned, 5 to 8 minutes, stirring occasionally.
+Add the onion slices and a pinch of salt and pepper and cook until soft and browned, 5 to 8 minutes, stirring occasionally.
 Add the mushrooms, and cook until they are soft and browned, about 5 more minutes, stirring occasionally.
-Add the apple cider vinegar, stir, reduce heat, and cook until very soft.
+Add the apple cider vinegar, stir, reduce heat, and cook until the mushrooms are very soft.
 Stir in the kale and cook until it wilts, about 1 more minute.
 Season with salt and pepper to taste.